SAP-samples/cp-cli-automate-operations/README.md

 This includes the creation of a directory, subaccounts and entitlements, as well as a Cloud Foundry space and an instance of the HANA Cloud service in the space.

 ## Requirements
-You should have a Trail account on SAP Cloud Platform.
+You should have a Trial account on SAP Cloud Platform.

 You need to have the cf CLI installed.

 Since the script is a bash shell script, an UNIX-like environment is required, such as macOS or Linux.

 ## Download and Installation
 After downloading, change the file extension to `.sh`.

+## How to obtain support
+In the tutorial, you can use the option "Provide Feedback".
+Otherwise, you can contact the author at michal.keidar@sap.com.

+## Contribution
+Since this script goes hand in hand with the aforementioned tutorial, the script is provided as-is.
+However, feel free to use the support options listed above.

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.